Credit Score Analysis By Underwriters During Mortgage Process

 A high credit score will benefit borrowers for the following:

-- More options on selection of loan programs.
+- More options on a selection of loan programs.

 - Lower mortgage interest rates.